Daniels887/GithubApp-mobile/README.md

 * Reactotron
 * React-native-vector-icons

-> Que a força esteja com você
+> Que a força esteja com você :muscle: